 Prevent data leakages

-One of the requirements of the GDPR is that, by using appropriate technical and organizational measures, personal data must be processed in a manner that ensures the appropriate security of the personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage.
-Xomnia advices to select a Data Lab that supports Open Source in the most native way.
-Your new Data Science talent will not be attracted to closed source software only and will find ways to support themselves with cool new Open Source, out of your control, software and even without you being aware of it.
-Stay tuned for the next blog about GDPR.
-Check out an in-depth beginners guide to GDPR written by Jack from VPN geeks.
+One of the requirements of the GDPR is that, by using appropriate technical and organizational measures, personal data must be processed in a manner that ensures the appropriate security of the personal data.
+This includes protection against unauthorized or unlawful processing and against accidental loss, destruction or damage.

 As engineers and scientists, we make sure that we never receive personal data in the first place.
 We ask customers for pseudonymized data, so that they aren’t at risk of breaking the law.
 It’s important to think about safeguarding privacy with all of the parties involved.
 It’s a shared responsibility, and companies should involve their privacy officer to make sure that protocol is being followed.

 Protect your data by figuring out which information is traceable and what you can do to make it non-traceable.
 Personal data isn’t vital to complete an analysis, and using depersonalization means you can avoid breaking the law when you analyze the data, or if you share it with a 3rd party for analysis.